jlumbroso/java-random-hash/README.md

 # java-random-hash

-A simple, time-tested, family of random hash functions in Java, based on CRC32.
+A simple, time-tested, family of random hash functions in Java, based on CRC32, affine transformations, and the Mersenne Twister.

 ## Features